 - Carefully level the instrument.
-If necessary, repeat the procedures to check and adjust the bubble levels. - Set the horizontal angle to 0°.
-Press [0SET] twice in the first page of the Meas mode screen to set the horizontal angle to 0°.
+If necessary, repeat the procedures to check and adjust the bubble levels - Set the horizontal angle to 0°.
+Press [0set] twice in the first page of the Meas mode screen to set the horizontal angle to 0°.

 - Display <Tilt offset>

 Select "Instr. const" in the Config.

 mode screen to display the current

 correction constant in the X

-(sighting) direction and Y
+(horizontal) direction and Y

-(horizontal axis) direction.
+(vertical) direction.

-Select "Tilt X Y" and press {
+Select "Tilt X Y" and press {<

 to display the tilt angle in the X

 (sighting) direction and Y

 (horizontal axis) direction.

 - Wait a few seconds for the display to stabilize, then read the automatically compensated angles X1 and Y1.

+- Rotate the top of the instrument through 180°.

-- Loosen the horizontal clamp and turn the instrument 180° while referring to the displayed horizontal angle, then retighten the clamp.
+Loosen the horizontal clamp and turn the instrument 180° while referring to the displayed horizontal angle, then retighten the clamp.

 - Wait a few seconds for the display to stabilize, then read the automatically compensated angles X2 and Y2.

 - In this state, calculate the following offset values (tilt zero point error).

 Xoffset = (X1+X2)/2 Yoffset = (Y1+Y2)/2